 The first part is simple to establish.
 Suppose, for a two-qubit system, the maximally mixed state is given.
 Obviously, that state is an absolutely separable state.
 Now, if the second party enlarges the local dimension by considering an auxiliary qubit, then it must not be prepared in the maximally mixed state in order to generate entanglement by applying a global unitary operator.
 Because if the auxiliary qubit is prepared in a maximally mixed state, the overall state is again a maximally mixed state in $2\otimes4$ and thus, generating entanglement using any global unitary operator is not possible.

 On the other hand, suppose, a non-full rank absolutely separable state is given in $2\otimes2$.
-Then an auxiliary qubit can be properly chosen if one wants to enlarge the local dimension, so that a separable state of rank lower than $2d-1$ can be obtained, which by construction is not absolutely separable.
+Then any auxiliary qubit can be chosen if one wants to enlarge the local dimension, so that a separable state of rank lower than $2d-1$ can be obtained, which by construction is not absolutely separable.
 So, using the final state, entanglement can be generated via a suitable global unitary operator.
 This follows from the fact that in $2\otimes d$, a state which have rank less than $2d-1$ cannot be absolutely separable.

 From the above observation, we prescribe a possible way of creating entangled state from {\bf AS} and derive Kraus operators for that kind of operations.
-Suppose global unitary operator, \(U\), acts both on an absolutely separable state and an auxiliary state $|0\rangle\langle 0|$.
+Suppose a global unitary operator, \(U\), acts both on an absolutely separable state and an auxiliary state $|0\rangle\langle 0|$.
 Mathematically, we can say the following:

 where $K_{\mu}=\langle \mu|U|0\rangle$ with $\sum K_{\mu}^{\dagger} K_{\mu}=\mathbb{I}$.